Sandra Day O'Connor: Non-profits and philanthropic activity

 In February 2009, O'Connor launched Our Courts, a website she created to offer interactive civics lessons to students and teachers because she was concerned about the lack of knowledge among most young Americans about how their government works.
-She also serves as a co-chair with Lee H. Hamilton for the Campaign for the Civic Mission of Schools.
+She also served as a co-chair with Lee H. Hamilton for the Campaign for the Civic Mission of Schools.
 On March 3, 2009, O'Connor appeared on the satirical television program The Daily Show with Jon Stewart to promote the website.
 In August 2009, the website added two online interactive games.
 The initiative expanded, becoming iCivics in May 2010 offering free lesson plans, games, and interactive videogames for middle and high school educators.
 By 2015, the iCivics games had 72,000 teachers as registered users and its games had been played 30 million times.

-She served on the board of trustees of the National Constitution Center in Philadelphia, a museum dedicated to the U.S. Constitution.
-By November 2015, O'Connor had transitioned to being a Trustee Emeritus for the center.
-In April 2013, the Board of Directors of Justice at Stake, a national judicial reform advocacy organization, announced that O'Connor would be joining the organization as Honorary Chair."
+O'Connor served on the board of trustees of the National Constitution Center in Philadelphia, a museum dedicated to the U.S. Constitution.
+By November 2015, O'Connor had transitioned to being a trustee emeritus for the center.
+In April 2013, the board of directors of Justice at Stake, a national judicial reform advocacy organization, announced that O'Connor would be joining the organization as honorary chair.

 In 2009, O'Connor founded the 501(c)(3) non-profit organization now known as the Sandra Day O'Connor Institute.
 Its programs are dedicated to promoting civil discourse, civic engagement, and civics education.
 In 2019, her former adobe residence in Arizona, curated by the O'Connor Institute, was listed on the National Register of Historic Places.
-In 2020, the Institute launched O'Connor U, its multigenerational digital platform.
-O'Connor serves as Founder and Advisor to the O'Connor Institute.
+In 2022, the Institute launched Civics for Life, its multigenerational digital platform.

-She was a member and president of the Junior League of Phoenix.
+O'Connor was a member and president of the Junior League of Phoenix.

 O'Connor was a founding co-chair of the National Advisory Board at the National Institute for Civil Discourse (NICD).
 The institute was created at the University of Arizona after the 2011 shooting of former Congresswoman Gabby Giffords that killed six people and wounded 13 others.